davicx/development/career/python/README.md

 **Main.py** is the entry point into the application and contains the salmon_growth() function which performs the logic.
 **Utils.py** is the logic needed by the main program and test_utils.py tests our code.
 **Data** The csv data is stored in the excel folder.
 There are three main files including the following:
-temperature_series.csv- Raw data the program uses
-temperature_series_error.csv- Test data to throw an error
-temperature_series_solved.csv- Hand solved data to compare our results with

   .
     ├── ...
     ├── classes